 If you do not fancy the extreme hikes, go on the Cranberry Bog Trail, which is 4km long and is full of amazing dragonflies.
 You can also try out the 3km Chikanishing Trail that runs to the shores of Georgian Bay.
 There are also excellent stargazing opportunities and summer art programs.
 At George Lake, Killarney Provincial Park has one (non-electrical) car camping site and backcountry pitches, all for your outdoor pleasure.

 Algonquin Provincial Park is located just three hours north of Toronto and one of the best places to visit in Canada.
 It gives easy access to Ontario’s incredible wilderness of lakes and forests which are the home of black bears, wolves, moose, and deer.

 Canoe camping is a popular summer activity in Algonquin, and you will find many families enjoying the strategically located campsites around the lakes.
 The hiking trails are also amazing here, and you can explore the park and see a wide variety of wildlife, lakes, waterfalls, streams, bogs, and even beaver houses.

 A canoe trip to Burnt Island Lake is one thing you should not miss to do!
-This trip is perfect for beginners or experienced paddlers and it is easily accessible from Highway 60.
-For the more adventurous, the Petawawa River offers exciting whitewater and there are outfitters that can take you down the river safely.
+This trip is perfect for beginners or experienced paddlers and easily accessible from Highway 60.
+For the more adventurous, the Petawawa River offers exciting whitewater, and some outfitters can take you down the river safely.

 One of the best times to visit Algonquin is in October during peak color.
 The maples explode in vibrant colors and paint the landscape in red and orange.